manuel-os/flask-auth/README.md

-#Just a simple microblog using Flask framework
+# Just a simple microblog for learning Flask framework